Arturossi/runprank/readme.md

 # This command will NOT run prank in sample.pdb, just cluster its results, only with Agglomerative Clustering and then output the results in the ./output folder
 run_prank("sample.pdb", "./output")

-# This command will run prank in sample.pdb, and will cluster its results using all supported algorithms and will generate files with statistics data (this is useful to perform benchmarks) to the ./output folder
+# This command will run prank in sample.pdb, and will cluster its results using all supported algorithms and will generate files with statistics data (this is useful to perform benchmarks) to the ./output folder having an expansion size of the box of 3 Angstroms and a probaiblity maximum cutoff of 50%
-run_prank("sample.pdb", "./output", {"AffinityPropagation": True, "AgglomerativeClustering": True,"Birch": True, "DBSCAN": True, "KMeans": True, "MeanShift": True, "MiniBatchKMeans": True, "OPTICS": True, "SpectralClustering": True"}, "/path/to/prank", 1, False, True)
+run_prank("sample.pdb", "./output", {"AffinityPropagation": True, "AgglomerativeClustering": True,"Birch": True, "DBSCAN": True, "KMeans": True, "MeanShift": True, "MiniBatchKMeans": True, "OPTICS": True, "SpectralClustering": True}, "/path/to/prank", 1, "polar", 3.0, 0.5, False, True)
 ```

 ## Changelog